-This is the second in a two-part interview with P. Michelle Wyatt, DNP, MSN, RN, IQCI, CPHM, who has spent nearly two decades in utilization management and currently serves as Clinical Best Practice Director at XSOLIS, a position which allows her to support and hear from case management teams and leaders across the nation.
+This is the second in a two-part interview with P. Michelle Wyatt, DNP, MSN, RN, IQCI, CPHM, who has spent nearly two decades in utilization management and currently serves as Clinical Best Practice Director at Xsolis, a position which allows her to support and hear from case management teams and leaders across the nation.
 You can find the first part of our interview here.

-What's the state of utilization management right now?
+Michelle, What’s the state of utilization management right now?

 One big utilization management challenge right now is understanding and defining utilization review and management — exactly what it is and what it does.
 Building clear utilization management best practices is another key challenge.

 There are so many elements and facets of work that get lumped under case management, many teams don’t fully understand the breadth of what they’re asked to do.
 Where does discharge planning fit in?
 Social work?
 Is utilization management case management or vice versa?

 Facilities must figure out which model works best for them — whether hybrid or integrated or dyad or triad — and then decide how to divide and tackle the work.

 For instance, in the dyad model, teams are typically doing case management and utilization review.
 In the triad model, however, utilization review is a separate function.

 Smaller facilities often need help to define and divide this work, from utilization management companies or others.
 Large facilities, meanwhile, get even more complex and convoluted.
 As if that wasn’t enough, the disparate systems case managers must work from make the job that much harder.
 So does the old guard of static screening guidelines.

 What trends have shaped, or are shaping, utilization management?
 Where will innovative utilization management come from?